ghahvechi/NameMatching/README.md

 # NameMatching

-This code match to csv files and find names witch are almost same.
+This project matches two CSV files and finds names which are almost the same.